 The MySQL community server has been installed on your system.
-Now run the following command to apply security on MySQL server.
-Simply execute below command and follow the security wizard.
+Now run the following command to apply security on the MySQL server.
+Simply execute the below command and follow the security wizard.

-Enter the root password found in above step, then set a new password for mysql root account.
+Enter the root password found in the above step, then set a new password for the MySQL root account.
 Next, follow the onscreen instructions and Press Y for all other operations to apply improved security.

 Step 3 – Connect MySQL Terminal